coolirisroto/github-search/README.md

 # github-search
 App to search repositories
-This proyect was developed by Laravel  And React Native
+This proyect was developed With Laravel  And React Native

 ## Quick Overview

 ### Requiriments
-PHP 7.1
+- PHP 7.1
-MySQL
+- MySQL
-Make sure you have Node v6 or later installed.
-No Xcode or Android Studio installation is required. npm or Yarn
+- Make sure you have Node v6 or later installed.
+No Xcode or Android Studio installation is required.
+- npm or Yarn

 #### Laravel Setup